postgrespro/postgres_cluster/contrib/mmts/doc/administration.md

 ## Setting up a Multi-Master Cluster

+You must have superuser rights to set up a multi-master cluster.

 After installing Postgres Pro Enterprise on all nodes, you need to configure the cluster with `multimaster`.
 Suppose you are setting up a cluster of three nodes, with ```node1```, ```node2```, and ```node3``` domain names.
 To configure your cluster with `multimaster`, complete these steps on each cluster node:

 1. Set up the database to be replicated with `multimaster`:
   * If you are starting from scratch, initialize a cluster, create an empty database `mydb` and a new user `myuser`, as usual:
     ```
     initdb -D ./datadir
     pg_ctl -D ./datadir -l ./pg.log start